Down the MCP Rabbit Hole: Building a Standards Server

 Added Redis for caching.
 Now I had two problems: cache invalidation and Redis connection management.

-Then I thought: "But what about semantic search?"
+Then I thought: "What about semantic search?"

 Version 3: "ChromaDB Will Fix Everything"